UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 Each requirement has to be treated as an atomic unit without assumptions of prior knowledge.
 The reason for this is that a developer may not have knowledge of the assumptions that architect made months ago, and which have since changed.

 Each requirement should have a unique reference in the project management system (e.g. JIRA) and should be tracked accordingly.

+Again, the system architect assures that the system works as a whole.
+The internals of the components maybe be designed later, but the system requirements should assure that they interface with the system properly.